quan3010/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

----
+I am an Assistant Professor in the Computer Science department at Thompson Rivers University.
+My research centers on the impact of generative AI on the learning experiences of underrepresented minorities in computer science education.
+Before joining TRU, I was a Postdoctoral Teaching Fellow at the [UBC Master of Data Science](https://ubc-mds.github.io), where I developed and taught a variety of data science courses, including those on statistical inference, machine learning, and technical communication.
+In addition to teaching, I coordinated the capstone program, facilitating student collaborations with industry partners on real-world data science projects.

-I am a Teaching Fellow at the [UBC Master of Data Science](https://ubc-mds.github.io) where I develop and teach data science courses in statistical inference, time-series, and data science communication.
-Prior to UBC, I was a Postdoctoral Research Fellow in Learning Analytics at the School of Information, University of Michigan.
-My research applies statistical and machine learning techniques on large-scale clickstream data from learning management systems to predict student performance and interactions.
-My work has received multiple best paper awards at established conferences (e.g. LAK18 and HCI International 17).
-Prior to joining UMich, I was a PhD candidate in Learning Analytics at The Open University UK and an Associate Lecturer in Applied Statistics at the University of Arts London.
-I have a background in Economics (BSc. & Msc.) at Maastricht University, Netherlands.
+Prior to UBC, I worked as a Postdoctoral Research Fellow in Learning Analytics at the School of Information, University of Michigan.
+My research focuses on analyzing students social interactions and peer effects from spatio-temporal large scale data.
+My work has been recognized with competitive grants, and multiple best paper awards at prominent conferences, including LAK18 and HCI International 17.

+I hold a PhD in Learning Analytics at The Open University UK, a BSc and MSc in Economics from Maastricht University, Netherlands.